jbhopkins/bioxtasraw/docs/source/tutorial/s2_efa.rst

         the higher number of components.

     *   *Note:* RAW can find the wrong number of components automatically.
-You will always want to double check this automatic determation against the SVD results in the plots.
+You will always want to double check this automatic determination against the SVD results in the plots.
 If you change the data range used (or data type), the number of components will not automatically update so you should check and update it if necessary.